skillrepos/ai-agents/Local_Setup_Mac_Docker_Desktop.md

 # Local Setup Guide for Mac

-This guide will help you run the AI-AIP workshop devcontainer locally on your Mac instead of using GitHub Codespaces.
+This guide will help you run the AI Agents workshop devcontainer locally on your Mac instead of using GitHub Codespaces.

 ## Prerequisites